Gyeongju Historic Areas

 Unraveling the Rich History of Gyeongju Historic Areas

 The Gyeongju Historic Areas, nestled within the heart of Gyeongju, South Korea, serve as a testament to the flourishing of the Silla Kingdom (57 BC – 935 AD).
-This UNESCO World Heritage Site, designated in 2000, offers a rich tapestry of Korean Buddhist art, showcasing an exceptional collection of sculptures, reliefs, pagodas, and temple and palace ruins.
+This UNESCO World Heritage Site, designated in 2000, offers a rich tapestry of Korean cultural heritage, showcasing an exceptional collection of Buddhist-related remains, royal tombs, ancient palace sites, and sacred mountain landscapes.

 UNESCO Description of the World Heritage Site